App Autopsy: Learning From The Mistakes Of Dead Applications

 Working for a UX design agency, I cannot underscore the importance of onboarding enough.
 It is the app’s first impression and, just like in the real world, first impressions count.
 The numbers back it up as well: 78% of apps are abandoned after the first use.

 Color also struggled with a clunky interface and an alarming lack of privacy functions, but its real Achilles heel was abysmal onboarding.
 Plagued by one-star reviews in the App Store, the company shutdown in 2012.

 Ah, Hailo.
 The perfect example of getting so, so close, only to have something crucial you forgoed return to haunt you.
-As the name suggests, Hailo was a ride-hailing application that pre-dated Uber; but instead of recruiting any able motorist, Hailo relied on certified cab drivers.
+As the name suggests, Hailo was a ride-hailing application that pre-dated Uber; but instead of recruiting any motorist with means and motivation, Hailo relied on certified cab drivers.

 It garnered an insane $100 million in funding in 2013, then closed all operations in North America a year later, cementing its position in history as the app disaster parable, a horror story entrepreneurs tell their children around the campfire.